flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Player Pair or Banker Pair : The first two cards of either the Player or the Banker hand form a pair (for example 8, 8 or K, K).
 * Natural : A natural hand is a two-card hand totalling eight or nine.
 The highest possible hand is a natural nine, which occurs when the first two cards drawn for either the bankers hand or the players hand total nine.
 The second highest hand is a natural eight.
 If a natural is drawn, this is an automatic winning hand and is called a natural winner.
 Neither of the hands will receive a third card when a natural is drawn.
 * Non-Commission Baccarat : A version of Baccarat where bets placed on the Banker shall receive payout odds of 1 to 1 except in the event when the Banker wins on Six Points (in such an event, only 50% of the amount bet on the Banker will be paid).

-Question: Provide an example of playing Tiger Pair.
-Answer: If the Player hand has two queens as their first two cards and the Banker hand does not have a pair on their first two cards, this is a Single Tiger Pair and pays 4 to 1.
-If the Banker hand has two nines as their first two cards and the Player hand does not have a pair on their first two cards, this is also a Single Tiger Pair and pays 4 to 1.
-If the Player hand has two Kings as their first two cards and the Banker hand has two Eights as their first two cards, this is a Double Tiger Pair and pays 20 to 1.
-If the Player hand has two Jacks as their first two cards and the Banker hand also has two Jacks as their first two cards, this is a Twin Tiger Pair and pays 100 to 1.

-Question: Under what circumstances does a "Single Tiger Pair" occur?
-Answer: When the Player hand has two queens and the Banker hand doesn't have a pair, or when the Banker hand has two nines and the Player hand doesn't have a pair.

-Question: How is a "Double Tiger Pair" formed?
-Answer: When the Player hand has two kings and the Banker hand has two eights.

-Question: What conditions lead to a "Twin Tiger Pair"?
-Answer: When both the Player and Banker hands have two jacks each.

 Question: What is payout of Baccarat?
 Answer: